 The animated map above (based on data from the US Energy Information Administration) shows how far we’ve come in the last 20 years as far as solar energy goes.
 While the majority of solar power is generated in the southwest, the map shows how energy is now being produced in pretty much every state.
 A big reason for this is the boom in solar companies, especially in the last decade, and the ability to make more efficient solar panels.

-In 2021, now more than ever, the world needs our help.
+In this year, now more than ever, the world needs our help.
 Making choices that will better our earth and, ultimately, our own future has made its way to the forefront of people’s minds.
 Clean energy is being looked at more and more as an alternative, and finding a way to harness that energy is where Solar Power comes in.
 Here you will learn everything you need to know about solar power and the best solar companies.

 Located in Silicon Valley, SunPower provides both commercial and residential solar solutions all over America.
 They are an environmentally responsible company, proudly maintaining production standards, making use of environmentally friendly materials in their all-in-one solar solutions, reducing their carbon footprint, and above all – believing that everyone should have access to clean energy.